cs50/cs50.readthedocs.io/sandbox.md

 CS50 Sandbox is a web app at [sandbox.cs50.io](https://sandbox.cs50.io/), for students and teachers especially, that allows users to

-* create temporary programming environments (sandboxes) quickly, without even logging in, and
+* create temporary programming environments (sandboxes) quickly and
 * share copies of those sandboxes with others.

 For instance, a teacher might